guguji666666/GJS-MDC-Tips/Manually install MDE extension/Arc/readme.md

 $accessToken | Set-Clipboard
 ```
-The access token will be in your clipboard them, you can paste it directly to postman
+The access token is now in your clipboard, you can paste it directly to postman

 Binding